AmalRitessh/bevel-instructions/README.md

 git push --set-upstream origin local
 ```

-- to verify, you can check if local branch has been created to you forked bevel repo
+- To verify, you can check if the local branch has been created in your forked Bevel repository.

 ### HashiCorp Vault
 - We need Hashicorp Vault for the certificate and key storage.